fs-kayky/Password-Generator/README.md

 ## Submit Section
 - Provides a button to copy the generated password to the clipboard.
+- Procides a button to recreate the generated password.

 ## JavaScript
 - Implements password generation based on user preferences.